[Reading time: 3 mins 50 secs]

 The most common mistake that people make with a weekly plan is that it starts to become a Master List.
 You'll know you've been successful when the week is over and everything on the list is crossed off/completed.

-When you're working at home, the best time to do your daily planning is at the end of each day, right before you close down your computer.
+The best time to create your daily plan is at the end of each day, right before you close down your computer.
 It takes about 5 minutes.

 Step 1: What are your non-negotiable commitments tomorrow (i.e. appointments and meetings)?
 Block out some time for lunch and to answer emails/phone calls.
 Here's another time-saver: If you pack yourself a lunch even when you're working from home, your lunch break won't need to be so long.)